D1ang/EL1TE/README.md

 The colours blue and orange were used to create as high energy "sport" like feel.
 After a short Google search for the most used Google Fonto n sport site's.
 Oswald was shocen on it's popularity in demand on sport sites.
+The buttons are styled as blocks to be in comform wioth the header block and to keep the style in check with the blue call to action block. and to give it a more business typed feel.

 ## Technologies
 1. HTML5            To create a basic site
 2. CSS              To create a nice style and stand out
 3. Bootstrap        To improve responsiveness
+4. Figma            I used figma to wireframe the design of the pages.

 ## Features